-Annapurna Circuit Trek Overview
+Annapurna Circuit Trek fly out from Jomsom

-Annapurna circuit trek is the best long-distance trek in Nepal.
+Annapurna Circuit Trek is the best long-distance trek in Nepal.
 This trek revolves around Mt.
 Annapurna, the tenth-highest mountain in the world.
 You will be traversing within the Annapurna Conservation Area (western Himalayas) & also touch some lower Mustang parts towards the end of the journey.

-The cultural diversity, adventure, landscapes, and experience Annapurna circuit offers sets it apart from all the trekking routes in the Himalayas.
+The cultural diversity, adventure, landscapes, and experience Annapurna circuit offers set it apart from all the trekking routes in the Himalayas.
 To make the trek furthermore exciting, you can extend the trip to Tilicho Lake or remote Nar Phu valley.

 We have the best Annapurna circuit trek itinerary that overlooks the recently constructed roads and joins the trail from Bhulbhule.
 The journey is not affected at all, and the trekkers get to enjoy a serene walk in nature.
 You will be walking past picturesque villages, dense rhododendron forests, meadows, and beautiful river valleys to a high mountain pass, Thorong La (5,416 m).